|

 Jayestha Lake II

-The largest of the three lakes is the most significant one to Hindus, the two smaller lakes usually are dried out.
-In this place there’s the only Brahma Temple because Brahma manifested himself there.
+The Jayestha is the largest and the most significant lake, the two smaller lakes usually are dried out.
+In this place there’s one of the few Brahma Temples because Brahma manifested himself only here.
 Unfortunately only Hindus are permitted to enter the Temple.

 |